maester365/terraform-azuredevops-maester/README.md

 ## Permissions
 Ensure you have Global Administrator and permissions within Azure DevOps.
-- You can temporary use an PAT to deploy the resources.
+- You can temporary use a PAT to deploy the resources.

 ## Requirements